 Ride up the edge of the West Coast on Amtrak's Coast Starlight, which goes all the way from Los Angeles to Seattle, passing through Santa Barbara, the San Francisco Bay Area, Sacramento, and Portland.
 The scenery along the way includes snow-covered peaks of the Cascade Range and Mount Shasta, forests and valleys, and long stretches of Pacific Ocean shoreline.

 The Grand Canyon Railway

 The Grand Canyon Railway, which dates back to 1901, offers riders a lesson in history from the Wild West and the opportunity to see the beautiful scenery of one of the U.S.'s most famous regions.
 Ride in the restored cars, hear folklore and tales from the crew, and be entertained by authentic characters and musicians who bring the Old West to life.
 You can ride the railway to the South Rim in a 65-mile trip across the high desert plateau.

 Cross over the United States’ northern border on Amtrak Cascades, stretching from Vancouver, Canada to Eugene, Oregon, passing through Portland and Seattle along the way.
-Stop in cities for day trips or overnight stays, and then hop back on a train to pass by Mount St. Helens and across the Columbia River Gorge.
+Stop in cities for day trips or overnight stays, and then hop back on a train to pass by Mount St. Helens and cross the Columbia River Gorge.

 The White Pass Yukon Route

 Ride this historic railway across the Yukon on this train trip that travels from Alaska into Canada.
 The 67.5-mile trip takes you between Skagway, Alaska, and Carcross, Canada, along the same route that the Klondike stampeders traveled more than 100 years ago.
 Stop along the way to tour the historic Bennett Station and museum.